Color-magnetic correlations in SU(2) and SU(3) lattice QCD: Summary and Conclusion

 In this context, it is interesting to study magnetic correlations in Abelian-projected QCD in the maximally Abelian gauge, instead of the Landau gauge.
 In Abelian-projected QCD, all magnetic correlations can be expressed using the diagonal-gluon propagator \cite{AS99,BCGMP03,GS13}.
 Despite the abelian gauge theory, the perpendicular-type magnetic correlation is nontrivial because magnetic flux conservation or the abelian Bianchi identity is violated by the appearance of magnetic monopoles \cite{tH81,IS00}.

-As a physical conclusion, our lattice result showing that $C_{\perp}(r)$ is always negative indicates that the QCD vacuum differs significantly from homogeneous color-magnetic \cite{S77} or multi-vortex systems \cite{AO80} even at distances of the order of the lattice spacing $a = 0.1-0.2~{\rm fm}$.
-Instead, our result supports the picture that color-magnetic fields are highly stochastic in the QCD vacuum \cite{NO79,AO80, D87,S88,DS88,GP92,EGM97,GMP97,GDSS02,EGM03,BBV98}, such as the spaghetti vacuum \cite{NO79}.
+Finally, we discuss the physical consequences of the fact that $C_{\perp}(r)$ is always negative except for $r=0$.
+This indicates that the QCD vacuum differs significantly from homogeneous color-magnetic \cite{S77} or multi-vortex systems \cite{AO80}, even at distances of the order of the lattice spacing $a = 0.1-0.2~{\rm fm}$.
+Instead, our result supports the picture that color-magnetic fields are highly stochastic in the QCD vacuum \cite{NO79,AO80,AKL82,D87,S88,DS88,GP92,EGM97,GMP97,GDSS02,EGM03,BBV98}, such as the spaghetti vacuum \cite{NO79}.
 In other words, even if some color-magnetic domains exist, they would be tiny, and randomness dominates even at the small distance scales.

+In the context of stochastic magnetic fields, there is an interesting physical case of a spin system.
+In 1979, Parisi and Sourlas demonstrated that a three-dimensional spin system in the presence of Gaussian random magnetic fields can be mathematically described as a one-dimensional spin system in the absence of magnetic fields \cite{PS79}.
+In fact, dimensional reduction occurs for the spin system in a stochastic magnetic field.

-As an interesting possibility, this random color-magnetic fields might lead to some dimensional reduction effects for the QCD vacuum \cite{ISI09,TS24}, like the Parisi-Sourlas mechanism \cite{PS79}.
-For, the infrared structure of a three-dimensional spin-system in the presence of Gaussian-random magnetic fields is equivalent to a one-dimensional spin-system without magnetic fields \cite{PS79}.
-In the QCD vacuum, similar dimensional reduction could be realized by the random color-magnetic fields.
-Indeed, the Yukawa-type gluon propagator might be interpreted as a sign of dimensional reduction of the QCD vacuum \cite{ISI09}.
+As an interesting possibility, the random color-magnetic fields at the infrared scale might lead to some dimensional reduction effects for the QCD vacuum \cite{ISI09,TS24}, like the Parisi-Sourlas mechanism \cite{PS79}.
+Indeed, the Yukawa-type gluon propagator could be interpreted as a sign of dimensional reduction of the QCD vacuum \cite{ISI09}.
+It is interesting to explore the possibility that infrared dimensional reduction occurs through the random color-magnetic fields in the QCD vacuum.